 I am honored to have the opportunity to share my experience with the world to provide a great Lake Superior fishing experience!
 As a Duluth native I can provide excellent recommendations for activities to fill the rest of your vacation to Duluth/North Shore region.

 Angler Management is a pristine 31' Tiara Pursuit powered by twin 350 Crusader motors with 540 HP.
 Inside you will find a fully furnished galley including a private restroom, couch, table, and bed to escape the elements.
 We stay up to date and exceed all US Coast Guard safety equipment and requirements.
-The boat is equipped with state of the art fishing technologies such as Cannon down riggers, Lowrance depth finder, Lowrance radar, auto pilot, marine radio, and Fish Hawk technologies.
+The boat is equipped with state of the art fishing technologies such as Cannon Optimum down riggers, Lowrance depth finder, Lowrance radar, Ray Marine auto pilot, marine radio, and Fish Hawk Technologies.

 Safety is my #1 concern on every trip out on the lake.
 I provide safety equipment that exceeds the US Coast Guard minimum requirements.